 42. Enjoy the discovery that their parents are people, not just their carers

-43. Hate their first period (but be relaxed and happy about the commencement of their journey into womanhood)
+43. Hate their first period (but be relaxed about the commencement of their journey into womanhood)

 44. Watch several sunrises